bobschrag/token-matcher/README.md

       pairwise.

-    - The remaining indices of a template or control branch thereof do not exceed correspondign tokens' indices in input.
+    - The remaining indices of a template or control branch thereof do not exceed corresponding tokens' indices in input.

 - Perhaps in addition to indexing, ...